Plus One ADU Home Program

 Plus One Home Program

-The Plus One Home Program provides funding to create new code-compliant Accessory Dwelling Units (ADU).
-Homeowners that meet the low and moderate-income threshold (i.e., earning 100% or less of Ulster County Area Media Income) can apply to receive up to $125,000 dollars for the construction or rehabilitation of an ADU.
+The Plus One ADU Home Program provides funding to create new code-compliant Accessory Dwelling Units (ADU).
+Homeowners who meet the low and moderate-income threshold (i.e., earning 100% or less of Ulster County Area Media Income) can apply to receive up to $125,000 dollars for the construction or rehabilitation of an ADU.
 In exchange, the property owner will agree to rent the apartment at an affordable rate for a minimum of 10 years.
-The program will also provide a one-stop hub for assisting interested homeowners in the financing, designing, and permitting of an ADU.

 The term Accessory Dwelling Unit (ADU) refers to all forms of additional units on residential properties and may be either attached (internal) to the primary residence (e.g., basement apartment) or detached (external) from the primary residence (e.g., garage conversion, cottage).
 Among many other benefits, ADUs can provide rental income to homeowners and offer an affordable way for renters to live in residential neighborhoods or can help older residents “age in place.”

-The Program is part of Ulster County’s broader effort to address housing issues that includes:
+The Program is part of Ulster County’s broader effort to address housing issues that include:

 What are ADUs and What Do They Do?